busterbenson/public/Codex.md

 - The human brain (in its current state of evolution) can't comprehend the universe.
 - Non-carbon-based life forms exist.
 - Aliens exist, but we will most likely discover their creations (ie. robots they made) before we discover them.
+- Aliens will probably discover our own robots before they discover us.
 - The vast majority of intelligenct beings throughout the universe are probably more similar to robots and cyborgs than organically evolved life.
 - Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not).
 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy).